-With the Chemex, you should start by pouring about 100g of water first and let the coffee "bloom."
+You should start by pouring about 100g of water first and let the coffee “bloom.”
 This is where the coffee lets off a lot of CO2 and makes shiny, oil-covered bubbles.
 As the bloom is settling I use a chopstick to stir the coffee around to make sure it all gets wet and there are no dry pockets of coffee.

 I then add the rest of the water in two or three more pours, pouring in a circular motion so that the turbulence from the pour agitates the grounds in the filter to prevent water channels from forming through the coffee mound.